microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 - 'classic' - module resolution rules used by pre 1.6 TypeScript compiler
 - 'node' - node-like module resolution

+## `--init` command line option

+Run `tsc --init` in a directory to create an initial `tsconfig.json` in this directory with preset defaults.
+Optionally pass command line arguments along with `--init` to be stored in your initial tsconfig.json on creation.

 # TypeScript 1.5

 ## ES6 Modules ##